 Made from high-quality carbon steel, the 18 blade variety pack has nothing but premium blades and you can upgrade your already accurate scroll saw to a higher level of precision.

-What We Like
+What I Like

-What We Don’t Like
+What I Don’t Like

 8.Olson Saw CT62900

-The CT62900 crown tooth blade Olson makes is our team’s choice for cutting wood and plastics up to ¾ of an inch thick.
+The CT62900 crown tooth blade Olson makes is my choice for cutting wood and plastics up to ¾ of an inch thick.
 There are only 6 teeth per inch, as crown tooth blades are best for fretwork, and slow up and down motions.
 The Olson CT62900 saw blades offer smooth and clean finishes that are splinter-free.

 The plain ends are easy to install with your scroll saw and you can just turn over the saw blades for a new set of sharp teeth ready to tackle the task.
 The thicker blades will stay very sharp for a lot longer.

-What We Like
+What I Like

-What We Don’t Like
+What I Don’t Like

 Scroll Saw Blades Buyer’s Guide